 Space services

-ADD CAN, MEX, USA/1.6/6
+ADD [CAN], [MEX], USA/1.6/6

 22.5L 9) A non-GSO satellite system in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall not exceed:

-a single-entry increase of 3% of time allowance for the C/N values associated with the shortest percentage of time specified in the short-term performance objectives of GSO reference links; and
+22.5L1 9.1) a single-entry increase of 3% of time allowance for the C/N values associated with the shortest percentage of time specified in the short-term performance objectives of the generic GSO reference links; and

-a single-entry permissible allowance of at most 3% reduction in time average spectral efficiency calculated on an annual basis of the GSO reference link long term performance
+22.5L2 9.2) a single-entry permissible allowance of at most 3% reduction in time average throughput (spectral efficiency) calculated on an annual basis for the generic GSO reference links using adaptive coding and modulation

-The calculation procedures given in Recommendation ITU-R S.[50/40 GHz FSS Sharing Methodology] and the GSO reference links contained in Recommendation ITU-R S.[50/40 GHz Reference Links] shall be used for the calculations.
-The epfd levels from the non-GSO FSS system should be derived using the most recent version of Recommendation ITU-R S.1503 (WRC-19)
+The generic reference links given in Annex 1 of Resolution [A16-A] and the calculation procedures given in Annex 2 of Resolution [A16-A] shall be used for the calculations.
+The epfd levels from the non-GSO FSS system should be derived using the most recent version of Recommendation ITU-R S.1503.
+(WRC-19)

 ADD CAN, MEX, USA/1.6/7

-22.5M 10) Administrations operating or planning to operate non-GSO-satellite systems in the fixed-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall ensure that the aggregate interference to GSO FSS, MSS, and BSS networks caused by all non-GSO FSS and non-GSO MSS systems operating in these frequency bands does not exceed 10% of the short-term and long-term performance objectives of GSO satellite networks by applying the provisions of draft new Resolution [A16] (WRC-19).
+22.5M 10) Administrations operating or planning to operate non-GSO-satellite systems in the fixed-satellite and mobile-satellite service in the frequency bands 37.5-39.5 GHz, 39.5-42.5 GHz, 47.2-50.2 GHz, and 50.4-51.4 GHz shall ensure that the aggregate interference to GSO FSS, MSS, and BSS networks caused by all non-GSO FSS and non-GSO MSS systems operating in these frequency bands does not exceed 10% of the short-term and long-term performance objectives of GSO satellite networks by applying the provisions of draft new Resolution [A16] (WRC-19).

 Reasons: Based on ITU-R studies, the detailed technical regulatory provisions presented above will introduce technical regulatory provisions into the Radio Regulations that will enable the introduction of non-GSO satellite systems that will protect GSO networks and provide for maximum spectral efficiency for simultaneous operations of non-GSO system and GSO network operations in the 50/40 GHz bands.